polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/asset-hub.md

 ## Assets Pallet

-The Polkadot SDK's Assets pallet is a powerful tool for creating and managing fungible asset classes with a fixed supply.
+The Polkadot SDK's Assets pallet is a powerful module designated for creating and managing fungible asset classes with a fixed supply.
 It offers a secure and flexible way to issue, transfer, freeze, and destroy assets.
 The pallet supports various operations and includes permissioned and non-permissioned functions to cater to simple and advanced use cases.

-For full details, see the [assets pallet repository](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/assets){target=\_blank}, which contains reference documentation and examples of how to interact with the pallet.
+Visit the [Assets Pallet Rust docs](https://paritytech.github.io/polkadot-sdk/master/pallet_assets/index.html){target=\_blank} for more in-depth information.

 ### Key Features